anumahd/Five-Year-Historical-Performance-of-FTSE100-and-Bitcoin-Prices-in-GBP/README.md

 ## Financial Analysis Using Python and Pandas

+Codes from Jupyter Note book and CSV file obtailed from EDA of the data have been provided.

 This repository contains Python scripts for fetching, cleaning, analyzing, and visualizing historical data of FTSE100 (UK stock market index) and Bitcoin prices in GBP using the `yfinance` library and `pandas` for data manipulation.

 ### Scripts Overview